drscream/bamboozled-ruby-plugin/README.md

 ## RVM Support
 The preferred method for ruby runtimes is using [RVM](http://rvm.io).
 Using the miscellaneous tab on the plan configuration, you can select the appropriate RVM environment as well as specify common environment variables such as `RAILS_ENV`.

 ## Usage
-This is still a bit clunky, but a shared runtime is much more maintainable than the known alternatives.  (ideas are welcome)
+This is still a bit clunky, but a shared runtime configuration is much more maintainable than the known alternatives.  (ideas are welcome)

 1. Install the `bamboozled-ruby-plugin`
   * Obtain via the Atlassian Plugin site (TODO)